0xIntuition/intuition-mcp-server/README.md

 ## Deployment

 This repository contains a sample `Dockerfile` that you can use to deploy to services such as [Render](https://render.com/) or any other host provider that supports Docker.
-To deploy to Render, you would need to create an additioanl `render.yaml` but you can still utilize the provided `Dockerfile`.
+The `Dockerfile` is already configured to work for deploying the project structure as is.
+If you make any changes to the repo structure after cloning you'll want to be sure to update this file.

+We've included a `render.yaml` file for the public deployment.
+We invite you to create your own deployment.
+You can utilize our existing `render.yaml` file to deploy your own Render project.

 ## Contributing